lkh927/ReplicatingInnovatorsDilemma/README.md

 The code is divided into seven subfolders:
 0) Prep                         MATLAB data and Python program for initial data conversion.

-1) Summary Statistics           CSV Data folder and Python program for summary statistics.
+1) Summary Statistics           CSV Data folder and Python programmes for summary statistics.

-2) Supply                       Python programs for period profit optimization
+2) Supply                       Python programmes for period profit optimization.

-3) Maximum Likelihood           Python programs
+3) Maximum Likelihood           MATLAB data and Python programmes for maximum likelihood estimation.

-4) Simulation
+4) Simulation                   MATLAB data and Python program for plotting simulated states

-* Altered MATLAB code
+* Altered MATLAB code           MATLAB data and programs to replicate estimated model structure & run our counterfactual

-* Original MATLAB code
+* Original MATLAB code          Original unedited MATLAB data and programs from Igami (2017).
+See Readme.pdf for overview.

-NOTE: there is an additional folder titled 'Altered MATLAB code'.
-This folder contains the original Matlab files used to run the above mentioned analysis, but with our alterations.
-We have only included the files where we made actual changes and not all of the original code.
-For the full original code and data, we refer to the folder 'Original MATLAB code'.

 0. Prep
 This folder contains the Matlab data file 'Data.mat' and the Python notebook 'Conversion.ipynb'.
 Everything in this folder was written by Knippel and serves the purpose of converting the data variables contained the .mat files into .csv files to use in following folders